Experimental Realization of a Quantum Refrigerator Driven by Indefinite Causal Orders

-\emph{Realizing the ICO process.} -- The quantum SWITCH channel in Eq. (\ref{switch}) can be realized by a unitary quantum circuit as shown in the left of Fig.~\ref{Fig1}(c) \cite{PhysRevLett.125.070603}.
+\emph{Realizing the ICO process.} -- The quantum SWITCH channel can be realized by a unitary quantum circuit as shown in the left of Fig.~\ref{Fig1}(c) \cite{PhysRevLett.125.070603}.
 In this circuit, the first qubit is assigned as the ancilla, the second as the working substance, and the last two in thermal equilibrium state $\rho_{_T}$ as two reservoirs.

 In experiment, we use the four nuclei in $^{13}$C-iodotrifluoroethylene (C$_2$F$_3$I)~\cite{PhysRevX.7.031011,PhysRevA.102.012610,PhysRevLett.124.250601} dissolved in acetone-d6 to realize the ICO process, as shown in Fig.~\ref{Fig1}(b).
 The four nuclei represented by colorful balls are assigned as the four qubits, where the $^{13}$C (yellow), $^{19}$F (red and blue), and two residual $^{19}$F (cyan) are used as the ancilla, working substance, and reservoirs, respectively.
-Experiments are conducted at room temperature on a Bruker AVANCE $600$ MHz NMR spectrometer equipped with a cryogenic probe.
-The natural Hamiltonian of the system reads $\mathcal{H}_\text{NMR}=-\sum_{i=1}^4{\omega_{i}}\sigma^i_z/{2}+\sum_{i<j}^4{\pi J_{ij}}{2}\sigma^i_z\sigma^j_z/{2}$, where $\omega_{i}/2\pi$ is the Larmor frequency of the $i$-th spin, and $J_{ij}$ is the scalar coupling between the $i$-th and $j$-th spins.
-All nuclear spins can be coherently controlled with high fidelity by radio-frequency pulses in the $x$-$y$ plane.
-The parameters of the sample are listed in the Supplemental Information \cite{supple}.
+Experiments are conducted at room temperature on a Bruker AVANCE $600$ MHz NMR spectrometer.
+See the Supplemental Information (SI) \cite{supple} for the information of the sample.

-The whole system starts at $\rho_0=\rho_a\otimes\rho_{_T}\otimes\rho_{_T}\otimes\rho_{_T}$.
+The whole system starts at $\rho_0=\rho_a\otimes\rho_{_T}\otimes\rho_{_T}\otimes\rho_{_T}$ (see SI for the initialization of the system \cite{supple}).
 Here, we have fixed the initial effective temperature of the working substance as $T$ -- the same as that of the reservoirs.